marcov64/Lsd/Readme.txt

 1. Introduction to LSD
 2. LSD distribution content
 3. Hints on the use of LSD
-4. Installing LSD (Windows, macOS and Linux)
+4. Installing LSD (Windows, Linux, and macOS)
 5. Installation of optional compilers in Windows (MSYS2 and Cygwin)
 6. Removing LSD
 7. LSD interface to Python